scripting/fargoPublisher/README.md

 When the user publishes an outline, or a portion of an outline, it could cause many files to be rendered.

-The text of those files is saved to a package file, which is linked into the user's outline, automatically by the CMS.
+The text of those files is saved to a <i>package</i> file, which is linked into the user's outline, automatically by the CMS.

-When the text is fully rendered, it sends a message to the Fargo Publisher server with the name of the outline.
+When the text is fully rendered, it sends a message to the Publisher server with the name of the outline.

-Publisher then reads the outline (it was registered in the previous ste) locates the package file, reads it, and breaks the package up into its component files and saves it the user's folder in the S3 bucket.
+Publisher then reads the outline (it was registered in the previous step) locates the package file, reads it, breaks the package up into its component files and saves them to the user's folder in the S3 bucket.

 Publisher sends back to Fargo the base URL of the folder, which is then hooked into the Eye icon, which can be used to view the headline the cursor points to.